MonteBearo/Discourse-Docs/Editor/multi-link-nodes.md

 # Multi-Link Nodes

-Sometimes you may want your Action to link to a different Action depending on some logic, in which case you probably need  a Multi-Link node.
-The simplest way of doing this is to create a [Custom Node](custom-nodes.md) with a fixed list of Link points; similar to the Branch node that Discourse ships with.
+Sometimes you may want an Action to move between a selection of different Actions depending on some logic, in which case you probably need a Multi-Link node.
+The simplest way of doing this is to create a [Custom Node](custom-nodes.md) with a fixed set of Link points; similar to the Branch node that Discourse ships with.

 ---

-The two key parts of a multi-link node are:
+There are two key parts to a multi-link node; its NodeSettings and the Link_ConnectionChanged callback.

+---

 ### NodeSettings: LinkPoints Array